aata2000/LearnTurkish/README.md

 with the locals, they would appreciate it a lot and would help you with your sentences too!
 If you would like to use parts of it, please don't forget to give me credit!
 Otherwise, it is free to use anywhere.
 Haydi başlayalım!

+I will be uploading every 10 lesson notes as a bundle after typing them into a more presentable and readable document.
+Currently, we have completed lesson
+#4.